MAY-THURNER SYNDROME

 Causes of May-Thurner Syndrome

 In human anatomy, the major pelvic veins known as iliac veins serve as crucial pathways for blood returning from the legs to the heart.
-These veins naturally lie between the spine and arteries, with some level of compression being typical.
+These blue veins naturally lie between the spine and arteries, with some level of compression being typical.

 However, when this compression becomes exaggerated, it can cause May-Thurner syndrome.
 While the left leg is most commonly affected, the condition can also impact both legs.